joshpoll/bluefish-docs/classic/docs/reference-components/align.md

----
-sidebar_position: 1
----

 # Align

-The Align component in Bluefish aligns two Bluefish components to each other The syntax looks like:
+The Align component in Bluefish aligns two Bluefish components to each other.
+The syntax looks like:

 ```tsx
 <Align {direction1} to={direction2}>